AlibabaCloudDocs/alikafka/intl.en-US/User guide/Migration/View the migration progress.md

 1. Log on to the [Message Queue for Apache Kafka console](https://kafka.console.aliyun.com/?spm=a2c4g.11186623.2.22.6bf72638IfKzDm).

-2. In the top navigation bar, select a region.
+2. In the top navigation bar, select the region where your instance is located.

 3. In the left-side navigation pane, click **Migration**.